Fines that Closed Small Businesses

 Even companies with well-trained staff and thorough compliance processes may get caught off guard.
 Compliance is an ongoing process, and proactive measures can significantly reduce the risk of fines and legal issues.

+Prevention is always better than cure.
 Conduct regular internal compliance audits to identify potential issues.
-Then, any issues can be addressed promptly, and necessary adjustments to processes and procedures can be made to prevent breaches.
+Then, they can be addressed promptly, and necessary adjustments to processes and procedures can be made to prevent breaches.

 Keeping detailed records of your compliance efforts is important as it can serve as evidence in case of a regulatory audit.
 Implementing a system for employees to report potential compliance issues without fear of retaliation is also important, as it will allow for a prompt resolution before anything escalates.